canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git commit -m 'Add example to README'
 ```

 Now, let's switch back to the master branch and see what happened to our files there.
+To switch between branches, use `checkout`.

 ```bash
 # Now move back to the master brach